Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

-Let $L\subset S\times \RR$ be an embedded graded Legendrian curve with boundary in $\partial S\subset N\times\RR$.
-The projection $p_1(L)\subset S$ is not required to be embedded, but should have only transverse self-crossings.
-Also fix a local system of vector spaces $E$ on $L$.
-To compute $\Hom((L,E),(L,E))$ we need to perturb $L$ slightly to some $L'$ so that $p_1(L')$ is transverse to $p_1(L)$.
-The set of intersection points $p_1(L)\cap p_2(L')$ is naturally partitioned into two types: Self-intersection points of $L$ and new intersection points depending on the choice of $L'$.
-For a small perturbation the difference in $z$-coordinate of $L$ and $L'$ over an intersection point of the latter type will be much smaller then over an intersection point of the former type, and we always assume that $L'$ is chosen so that this is case.
+\begin{proof} The set of intersection points $p_1(L)\cap p_2(L')$ is naturally partitioned into two types: Self-intersection points of $L$ and new intersection points depending on the choice of $L'$.
+For a small perturbation the difference in $z$-coordinate of $L$ and $L'$ over an intersection point of the latter type will be much smaller than over an intersection point of the former type, and we always assume that $L'$ is chosen so that this is case.
 Also, it is convenient to choose the perturbation resulting in the minimal number of new intersection points, which is two for every component of $L$ diffeomorphic to $S^1$ and one for every component diffeomorphic to $[0,1]$.
-When defining the filtration on $\Hom((L,E),(L',E))$ we regard the perturbation having negligible effect on the $z$-coordinates.
-Hence new intersection points contribute to $\Hom_{\geq 0}/\Hom_{>0}$ while self-intersections of $L$ contribute to $\Hom_{>0}$ and $\Hom/\Hom_{\geq 0}$, which are dual to each other.
-Hence, the positive part $\Hom((L,E),(L',E))_{>0}$ does not depend on the choice of $L'$ and can be defined, with its curved $A_\infty$ structure, directly in terms of self-intersections of $L$ and disks bounding on $L$.
-Given a $\delta\in\Hom^1((L,E),(L,E))_{>0}$ satisfying the Maurer--Cartan equation~\eqref{MC_eqn}, the triple $(L,E,\delta)$ defines an object in $\mc F^\vee$.
-Structure maps are obtained by twisting the structure maps $m_k$ coming from disk counts by the $\delta$'s.
+When defining the filtration on $\Hom((L,E),(L',E))$ we regard the perturbation as having negligible effect on the $z$-coordinates, c.f. the discussion in Subsection~\ref{subsubsec_morphisms}.
+Hence new intersection points contribute to $\Hom_{\geq 0}/\Hom_{>0}$ while self-intersections of $L$ contribute to $\Hom_{>0}$ (upper branch to lower branch) and $\Hom/\Hom_{\geq 0}$ (lower branch to upper branch), which are dual to each other.
+The immersed disks which contribute to the structure constants of $\Hom((L,E),(L,E))_{>0}$ and $\Hom((L,E),(L',E))_{>0}$ differ from each other by small perturbation and are in particular in bijection with one another. \end{proof}